officealexa2020/project/README.md

 python3 jarvis_telegram.py

-This will make your book uprunning on telegram server and send you databack.
+This will make your book uprunning on telegram server and send you databack.If you want to use telegram you need a key , for that you can refer Deployment given above.

 OR